 Since people do not share a common belief in what should or should not be legal, conflict theory maintains that laws reflect the interests of the most powerful people in society.
 Characteristics of certain groups make them more or less likely to be subjected to laws and criminal sanctions.
 These characteristics include age, class, race, and gender, as well as combinations of these attributes.
 The difference in laws governing crack cocaine and powder cocaine use is an example commonly used to support conflict theory.
-Prior to the Fair Sentencing Act of 2010, the penalty for possession of 5 grams of crack cocaine (commonly associated with poor, minority, and inner-city drug users) was a five-year mandatory prison sentence, but a person in possession of powder cocaine (commonly associated with wealthy, white drug users) would be subject to the same penalty only if the individual was carrying 500 grams of the drug.
+Prior to the Fair Sentencing Act of 2010, the penalty for possession of 5 grams of crack cocaine (commonly associated with people who are poor, underrepresented, and inner-city drug users) was a 5-year mandatory prison sentence, but a person in possession of powder cocaine (commonly associated with wealthy white people who are drug users) would be subject to the same penalty only if the individual was carrying 500 grams of the drug.35